ASSERT-KTH/slumps/wasm-fuzzer/README.md

 # WAFL - Fuzz your WASM with AFLplusplus

-## Disclaimer

-This is still in a prototyping stage.
-There are still many assumptions made on how AFL (and C++ and Scala and shared memory) works.
-Also, SWAM's coverage functionality on which this tool depends is currently still being developed.

 ## Introduction

 This tool aims to act as an interface between [SWAM](https://github.com/satabin/swam) and [AFLplusplus](https://github.com/AFLplusplus/AFLplusplus).
 Whilst SWAM is a Scala interpreter for WebAssembly, AFL is a fuzzing tool for C++ programs.
 Since AFL provides a generic fuzzing algorithm which is not necessarily bound to C++, we aim to provide a spin-off that applies it to WASM binaries.